SDA-SE/cluster-image-scanner/docs/user/configuration/README.md

 ## Sample configuration which also establishes compliance
-This is a recomended configuration including ISO 27001 asset catalog compliance, in case the standards (slack channel naming and scan-configurations) are adjusted to your needs, already.
+This is a recommended configuration including ISO 27001 asset catalog compliance, in case the standards (slack channel naming and scan-configurations) are adjusted to your needs, already.

 ### Annotations
 ```